RonenNess/Iguina/readme.md

 Show open file dialog, that returns selected file path (or null if user cancelled).
 This is very similar to `ShowSaveFileDialog()` but with different default flags and designed to select an existing files rather than creating a new file or overriding old one.

+# Miscs

+## Using with Android & MonoGame

+To use `Iguina` on Android with MonoGame, you can see general instructions [here](https://github.com/RonenNess/Iguina/issues/11).

 # Changelist

 ## 1.0.1